mac-comp240/activities_asm_basics/README.md

 - Copy the contents of `swap.s` to a new file you create, `commented_swap.txt`.
 - Edit the new file, and add a comment to each line between `LFB0` nd `LFE0`.
 Explain in detail what each line is doing.
    - Comments in the assembly code can be written like this: `/* a comment */`
-- In the Makefile, add `main.s` to the prerequisites for the `files` target.
-Repeat the process above of copying the contents of `main.s` and adding comments to the main lines.
+- In the Makefile, add `swap_main.s` to the prerequisites for the `files` target.
+Repeat the process above of copying the contents of `swap_main.s` and adding comments to the main lines.
 Can you make some sense of what is happening there?